ji8sw/TogetherMake/README.md

 Hold middle mouse (scrollwheel) and move your mouse to rotate the camera around the origin Click on corners of the cube to select vertices
 Press F1-F3 to change rendering modes
+While a vertex is selected, press G to enter Move mode Mode mode: move the mouse to change the position of the vertex All modes: press enter to confirm your changes, or escape to cancel changes

 # To-Do
 This project has a lot of to-do's as it was literally just created.